mmulet/code-relay/README.md

 Here are the folders and their meanings:

-- `public` folder is where all user facing content goes.
+- `docs` folder is where all user facing content goes.
-  The server serves all files in the `public` folder as `/`
+  The server serves all files in the `docs` folder as `/`

 - `gulp` folder is where all files for the gulp build system go.
   These are all typescript files.
 These files are all compiled on the fly by ts-node